php-resque/resque/README.md

 It also supports the following additional features:

-* Has the ability to track the status of jobs
 * Will mark a job as failed, if a forked child running a job does not exit with a status code as 0
 * Avoids singletons